 Certainly, we don’t need vitamin C supplements.
-A plant-based diet can provide the recommended daily intake of vitamin C.
+A well-balanced, plant-based diet can help us meet our daily needs of vitamin C.

-Tomato is a good source of vitamin C. Just 100g of raw tomato contains 13.7 mg of vitamin C. That’s 15% DV (Daily Value).
+Tomato is a good dietary source of vitamin C. It contains 13.7 mg of vitamin C per 100g, which is 15% DV (Daily Value).

-As, you can see, fresh tomato is a good source of vitamin C. It can help us meet the daily needs of vitamin C.
+As tomato is a popular food and has an excellent vitamin C content, it can help us meet our daily needs of vitamin C.

 Vitamin C content of ketchup

 Ketchup is highly processed food.
-As vitamin C is vulnerable to heat, ketchup doesn’t contain any vitamin C. 100g of ketchup has only 4 mg of vitamin C.
+As vitamin C is vulnerable to heat, ketchup contains negligible amounts of vitamin C. It contains only 4 mg of vitamin C per 100g.